All Episodes

 It's our fault.

-It's not China's fault which supported this dictatorship during the Korean War and supports it.
+It's not China's fault, which supported this dictatorship during the Korean War and supports it.

 It's our fault.

-You gotta have a self-loathing.
+You got to have a self-loathing.

-You have to you have to be miserably unhappy yourself, and you have to have had proper instruction in this at various points in your educational cycle.
+And you have to have had proper instruction in this at various points in your educational cycle.

 And that explains why there are so many leftist voters and prognosticators and prevaricators and so forth out.

-You know, I may I'll make you a bet.
+You know, I'll make you a bet.

-I will make you a bet that the vast majority of Americans know or think they know more about North Korea because they watched MASH.
+I will make you a bet that the vast majority of Americans know or think they know more about North Korea because they watched MASH, Hot Lips Houlihan, Alan Alda, Wayne Rogers, or whatever that, and what was the little kid's name?

-It was the uh uh Gary Radar, Radar O'Reilly.
+It was the Gary Radar, Radar O'Reilly.

-Uh I I'll guarantee you that that has formed a greater impression of Korea in people's minds than fact.
+I'll guarantee you that that has formed a greater impression of Korea in people's minds than fact.

 Well, Rush, aren't you then confirming his opinion that our primetime TV is corrupt?